kadena-io/kuro/README.md

 What consensus provides is a means for ordering these messages, which are then fed into some other system.
 There are multiple families of algorithms capable of this.

-For Juno, we have chosen the Raft protocol as our starting point.
+For Kadena, we have chosen the Raft protocol as our starting point.
 Raft is a Paxos variant designed for understandability.
 Simply put, it provides a method for a cluster of servers to elect a Leader as well as a method for replacing the Leader if it goes down.
 Once a Leader is selected, it orders messages that it receives & distributes the messages to Followers for replication and application to a state machine.